 This piece denotes the season of early spring and the inspiration for the sculpture is from a phrase “After the winter must come the spring”.
 Emma thinks this describes all life and nature simply but beautifully - growth, renewal, hope, love.
 This also links to the Winter Gardens where it is sited.

-The tree is hand-sculpted and fabricated from stainless steel, patinated with highlights of gold leaf.
-The tree trunk and branches are stainless steel and the leaves are hand-cut sheet brass.
-Details of the silhouettes of the leaves are layered to give the impression of light breaking through them on a sunny day.
-The leaves are cut individually, however they are actually silhouettes of doves.
-From afar they appear to be leaves on the tree, but when you get closer you realise they are flocks of birds flying through the landscape.
-The flock of birds will grow over time due to doves being added to represent donations to the Clatterbridge Cancer Charity.
-By purchasing a dove, you can help to raise funds for this important charity, which supports additional services, facilities and research for patients.
+The tree artwork is hand sculpted and fabricated from stainless steel, patinated with highlights of gold leaf.
+The tree trunk and branches are stainless steel and the leaves are hand cut sheet brass.
+The leaves are layered and cut individually to give the impression of light breaking through them on a sunny day.
+From afar they appear to be leaves on the tree, however they are actually silhouettes of doves that become a flock of birds flying through the Winter Gardens.
+The flock of birds will grow as more doves are added.

-If you would like to support the Charity you can sponsor one of our doves.
+If you would like to support our Charity, you can sponsor one of our doves.
 The doves are available in a variety of sizes and prices, and can be personalised with a message of your choice.
 Personalisation will be carried out by the artist before being added to the sculpture.
 Please contact the Clatterbridge Cancer Charity team on 0151 556 5566 or via email@example.com.

 Location: Level M1, Clatterbridge Cancer Centre – Liverpool

-This work at Clatterbridge Cancer Centre - Liverpool is a site-specific response to the location, creating a new space within the building for exploration and discovery.
+This work is a site-specific response to its location, creating a new space within the building for exploration and discovery.
 It depicts and symbolises a physical and metaphorical meeting point of both colours and people within the space.
-Covering a selection of the walls of Level M1, this immersive installation helps to join together the different paths across the space.
-The visually rich multicoloured stripes collectively become softer and gentler, creating a mesmerising mass when viewed from all angles.
-Our Melody Unwound appears to change and morph as you move around the space.
-The work encourages your eye and your body to follow the work around the space on a visual journey, with different perspectives offering intriguing colourways and kaleidoscopic visuals.
+Covering a section of the walls, this immersive installation helps join together the different paths across the space.
+The visually rich multicoloured stripes collectively become a mesmerising mass when viewed from all angles, which appears to change and morph as you move around the space.
+The work encourages your eye to follow the work around the space on a visual journey with different perspectives offering intriguing colourways and kaleidoscopic visuals.

 Leo’s recent work has taken language as its focus, and in particular, the way words are presented in the public spaces we visit.
-For this commission at The Clatterbridge Cancer Centre, Leo was inspired by the light and architecture of the atrium space and the wayfinding that denotes each Level with a different shade or colour.
+Leo was inspired by the light and architecture of the atrium space of the hospital and the wayfinding that denotes each level with a different shade or colour.
 This experience of light, space and colour are things that visitors and patients alike naturally respond to, so Leo’s approach was to free these elements from their everyday duties, as it were, giving people the opportunity to enjoy their environment in a new and uplifting way.

 Location: Level 0, Clatterbridge Cancer Centre – Liverpool

-Timeline is a fascinating artwork to remind us of the events that took place along the journey of Clatterbridge, from its inception as the first cancer hospital in Liverpool city centre in the early 1860’s to present day.
-Professor Sun Myint has been working for the Trust for the past 40 years and has seen many big changes and events in that times, some of which are referenced below and included in the artwork.
+Timeline is a fascinating artwork that reminds us of the events which took place along the journey of The Clatterbridge Cancer Centre NHS Foundation Trust, from its inception as the first cancer hospital in Liverpool city centre in the early 1860s, to present day.
+Professor Sun Myint has been working for the Trust for the past 40 years and has seen many big changes and events in that time, some of which are included in the artwork.

-In 2020, the Trust celebrated the opening of the Clatterbridge Cancer Centre – Liverpool, which provides easy access for cancer patients from north of the River Mersey.
-One of the most intriguing panels featured on the Timeline artwork focusses on a small, blue medicine bottle found on the site when the contractors were digging the foundations for the new hospital.
+One of the most intriguing panels featured on Timeline focusses on a small, blue medicine bottle found on the Liverpool site when the contractors were digging the foundations for the new hospital.

 Location: Level 4, Clatterbridge Cancer Centre – Liverpool

-The multi-disciplinary artwork Blossom was made for the Reflective Space at Clatterbridge Cancer Centre, Liverpool.
+The multi-disciplinary installation Blossom was made site-specifically for the Reflective Space at Clatterbridge Cancer Centre - Liverpool.

-The making of the work began in spring when the blossom trees were in full bloom, and continued throughout the coming months as the hospital was nearing completion.
+Filming for the work began in spring, when the blossom trees were in full bloom and continued throughout the months as the new Liverpool hospital was being built.